Backstory

 I wonder about their caretakers over the years; the people who situated their dwelling among the trees years ago, wise enough to leave room for decades of future growth.

 I feel so protected under those trees.
 Regal, mysterious, gnarled limbs reaching out in many directions.
-They could surely tell tales of pirates and forts that changed hands repeatedly when enemy became conqueror.
+They could surely tell tales of pirates and forts that changed hands repeatedly when the enemy became conquerors.

-I can fantasize about southern belles in hoop skirts strolling beneath those trees, umbrella filtering the sun’s rays from delicate complexions.
+I can fantasize about southern belles in hoop skirts strolling beneath those trees, umbrellas filtering the sun’s rays from delicate complexions.

 P.S.